ZeroDrako/AutoImage-Boorus/README.md

     - **Note 3 - Firefox:** *Because mozilla has not implemented 'select folder', you need to select all images, if you have much subfolders you can enter* \*.\* *in the search bar of the window explorer, this will load all the files and you can select all, remember wait until all files are loaded.*

 ## Notes
+0. **File Access**: By default, Greasemonkey/Tampermonkey don't run scripts whit __file:///__ urls, that means that don't let the script have acces to files store in your PC, So, you need to enable it first.
+  - For Greasemonkey, open __about:config__ and change __greasemonkey.fileIsGreaseable__ to true
+  - For Tampermonkey, go to Chrome extension page, and tick the __Allow access to file URLs__ checkbox at the Tampermonkey extension section.
 1. **GM_xmlhttpRequest** : Because some sites store images in a external server.
 3. **ZD AutoImage Boorus.greasyfork.js** : This version contains the __FileSaver.js__ lib  inside the code because __Greasyfork__ don't let import code from original reps on github, and the versions on __cdnjs__ is outdated code